jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 | [VP9](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs#VP9 'V9 Browser Support Reference')  | ✅     | ✅             | ✅      | ❌             | ✅<sup>3</sup> | 🔶<sup>3</sup> | ❌             | ❌             | ✅                                                                              | ✅   | ✅                                                           |
 | [AV1](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs#AV1 'AV1 Browser Support Reference') | ✅     | ✅             | ✅      | ❌             | ✅             | 🔶<sup>4</sup> | ❌             | ❌             | ✅                                                                              | ✅   | ✅                                                           |

-<sup>1</sup>HEVC is only supported in MP4, M4V, and MOV containers.

-<sup>2</sup>Android playback is currently broken.
-Client reports that HEVC is supported and attempts to Direct Stream.

-<sup>3</sup>May be (partially) dependent on Hardware support (can be compensated with CPU decoding on Android).
+¹HEVC is only supported in MP4, M4V, and MOV containers.² Android playback is currently broken.
+Client reports that HEVC is supported and attempts to Direct Stream.³ May be (partially) dependent on Hardware support (can be compensated with CPU decoding on Android).
 Most new Android phones in the higher price range and many "4K" Android TV devices have VP9 hardware decoding support.
-Refer to you manufacturer for supported codecs.

-<sup>4</sup>Needs atleast Android TV 10

-<sup>5</sup>As of [version 0.12](https://github.com/jellyfin/jellyfin-androidtv/pull/671), HEVC is enabled on all devices running Android 5.0+, but early generations of the Amazon Fire may not work yet.
+Refer to you manufacturer for supported codecs.⁴ Needs atleast Android TV 10⁵ As of [version 0.12](https://github.com/jellyfin/jellyfin-androidtv/pull/671), HEVC is enabled on all devices running Android 5.0+, but early generations of the Amazon Fire may not work yet.
 10Bit may be supported depending on your device.
-Before Client 0.12, HEVC support was enabled on specific devices.

-<sup>6</sup>HEVC decoding is supported on Apple devices with the A8X chip or newer and at least iOS 14

-<sup>7</sup>HEVC decoding is only supported on Windows 10 with the HEVC Video Extension from the Microsoft [store](https://www.microsoft.com/store/productId/9NMZLZ57R3T7).
+Before Client 0.12, HEVC support was enabled on specific devices.⁶HEVC decoding is supported on Apple devices with the A8X chip or newer and at least iOS 14 ⁷HEVC decoding is only supported on Windows 10 with the HEVC Video Extension from the Microsoft [store](https://www.microsoft.com/store/productId/9NMZLZ57R3T7).

 [Format Cheatsheet:](https://en.wikipedia.org/wiki/MPEG-4#MPEG-4_Parts)